open/close all folders

 Liara: Every life on this planet is precious!
 (Stemdragon emerges from the ground.)
 Except that one.

-Another point where Buck, the human finds a giant robot and just had get up close:
+- Another point where Buck, the human, finds a giant robot and winds up getting too close:

 Buck: Nobody.
 Touch.
 Anything.

 - The look on Buck's face when he sees the Stemdragon Liara and Sarge were running from.
 Then, when the Power Trio reunite, surrounded by enemies all around.

 - Each subject in the species Kit Briiny is describing seems to react to her descriptions.